 This also has the added benefit of allowing them to be reused as fertiliser for your vegetable garden.

-Be Water Wise With These Three Quick Renovation Tips:
+Be Water Wise With These Three Eco-Friendly Renovation Tips:

 Saving water is one of the best things we can do for our planet as it is one of our fastest depleting resources.
 These three DIY renovations will help you be water wise within your home while also saving you money.